operapoints/jet-engine-review/review.md

 - Combustion occurs at stagnation pressure
 - Combustor exit stagnation temp is 1100K (fuel flow is calculated to meet this) - hot parts are made of 316 steel, which should be safe up to 1250K
 - Turbine and stator geometry, specifically entering and leaving angles and turbine blade length, are calculated using ```A_T, R_T``` and the condition that power extracted is equal to compressor work factoring in inefficiencies using the formulas in the script (these were what I showed you a few weeks ago).
-- Turbine and stator reduce flow enthalpy flux by the same amount of power necessary for the compressor
 - Nozzle diameter chosen to let exit pressure be ambient, and thrust calculated assuming adiabatic nozzle and using the difference in inlet and exit velocities

 ### Constraints